joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

-If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(ie they can be applied multiple times without changing the result)_.
-The same process is used if you want to upgrade a previous deployment with the latest version.
-You just have to keep the same deployment options, so make sure you document them.
+If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(i.e. they can be applied multiple times without changing the result)_.
+The exact process is used to upgrade a previous deployment with the latest version.
+You have to keep the same deployment options, so make sure you document them.

-We will now go through and install the prerequisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation.
+We will now go through and install the prerequisites from scratch; as in this article, I will be deploying the Azure Optimization Engine from our local workstation.

 You can also install from the [Azure Cloud Shell,](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Azure Cloud Shell")